jding05/vizassist/README.md

 ## How it work (server-side)
-* Utilize an **IaaS** service model in Google Cloud Engine
+* Utilize an **IaaS** service model in Google Compute Engine
-* build an docker container with tomcat image to run our server-side application in GCE Virtual Machine
+* build an docker container with Tomcat image to run our server-side application in GCE Virtual Machine

 ![](/assets/figure3.png)